 This is a digital literacy resource, created by Scholastic.
 BookFlix was created for kids ages 4-9.
 There are both fiction and non-fiction animated stories for the kids.
 This would be a great educational app for kids to use at home as well as in the classroom.
 You can set up a reading center, and have a small group of kids listening to stories while you are working with a guided reading group.

 BookFlix has a free trial period to see if its best for you.

-I was first introduced to Zearn Math this past Spring when my first grade daughter began using it for school.
+I was first introduced to Zearn Math when daughter began using it in her first grade classroom.
 Zearn is a top-rated math app for kids, created by teachers for teachers.
 According to the Zearn website, “students using Zearn Math 2x more likely to improve state test scores”.

 Zearn Math is available at no cost to teachers and students.
 However, Zearn offers implementation tools for purchase to support schools and districts.

 This is a web-based program that can be used on computers, laptops, and tablets.